dragonflydb/documentation/docs/command-reference/server-management/auth.md

 **ACL categories:** @fast, @connection

-The AUTH command authenticates the current connection if the Dragonfly server is password protected via the `requirepass` option.
+The AUTH command authenticates the current connection.
+If the `username` is omitted, it implies the user `default` from ACL.
 Dragonfly will deny any command executed by the just connected clients, unless the connection gets authenticated via `AUTH`.

 If the password provided via AUTH matches the configured password, the server replies with the `OK` status code and starts accepting commands.
 Otherwise, an error is returned and the clients needs to try a new password.

-Additionally, `AUTH` can be used to authenticate users created by the `ACL SETUSER` command.
+Note, that `requirepass` now also changes the ACL default user `password`.

 ## Security notice